LeeCampbell/RxCookbook/Model/ObservingLatest.md

 Sometimes you just want to have the latest value and ignore any other values that may have arrived between your last consumed value and the most recently produced value.

 Imagine that for example we have a WPF application that is displaying fast moving pricing data.
-Consider the scenario where we recieve 5 prices in 100ms.
+Consider the scenario where we receive 5 prices in 100ms.

     price1 1.01
     price2 1.02